wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 #### Indexed memory

-The format of `mov` shown above has not been shown previously as we have mainly been working with registers and pointers to count strings.
-This format of `mov` with brackets around the second operand allows us to move the value of a register into an indexed memory location.
+The format of `mov` above has not been shown previously as we have mainly been working with registers and pointers for counting strings.
+The format of `mov` with brackets around the second operand allows us to move, or copy the value of a register into an indexed memory location.
 This allows us to reference a greater number of memory locations than we could otherwise with a single register.
+This is mainly used when writing to memory as opposed to just reading from it.

-The parenthesis around the second opcode tells the cpu to move the first opcode `ecx` into the memory address pointed to by the indexed location.
+The parenthesis around the second opcode tells the cpu to move the value in first opcode `ecx` into the memory address pointed to by the indexed location.
 The indexing between the brackets has the following form:

-*(offset, index, multiplier)*
+**(offset, index, multiplier)**

 In practice this means:

-- Move the value in `ecx`
+- move the value in `ecx`
 - into the memory location with the value of:
   - the address pointed to by `esp` + ( the value of `ecx` * 4 )

-The multiplier 4 is used as we are working with long value types that are 4 bytes each.
+The multiplier 4 is used as we are working with long value types that are 4 bytes in length each.

-For the first `mov` above, `ecx` is zero and so the value zero is placed into the lowest memory location in our stack (0).
-As 0 * 4 = 0, the value is just that of `esp`.
+For the first `mov` above, `ecx` is zero and so the value zero is placed into the lowest memory location in our stack `f[0]`.
+As **0 * 4 = 0**, the value of the first iteration is just that of `esp`.

 Next we increment our counter `ecx` so that it contains 1.
-The second `mov` above then places the value 1 into the next position up in memory in our stack, 4 bytes up from the previous `mov` instruction.
-Out `ecx` counter is then incremented again.
+The second `mov` then places the value 1 into the next position up in memory in our stack, 4 bytes up from the previous `mov` instruction.
+Our `ecx` counter is then incremented again.

 This is closely reflects our C code with the lines: